ncuesta/sshok/README.md

 Thanks to @einar-lanfranco for working on [#1](https://github.com/ncuesta/sshok/pull/1).

+Thanks to @nicolasmacia for allowing symlinks to be treated as regular configuration files.

 ## License

 `sshok` is licensed under the MIT license.
 Legal `char *` follows: